 Review of Angela, Angel Medium and Celeste, Angelic Medium

-I found Angela, Angel Medium, a new entry in the online psychic-reader scene, when an online shaman who claimed to have Native American ancestry and powers, "George Tupak," in 2017 ended a six-year fake psychic enterprise and tossed my investigative account to "Angela," angelic medium and angel-card reader.
+I found Angela, Angel Medium—a new entry in the online psychic-reader scene—when an online shaman in 2017 ended a six-year fake psychic enterprise and tossed my account (for investigating online mediums) to "Angela," angelic medium and angel-card reader.

 Angel cards were first published in 1996, during an angel fad started by the U.S. TV program Touched by an Angel.
 The program ended in 2003 and the angel fad faded.
 It is unlikely that "Angela" has been professionally channeling angels and reading angel cards for more than 40 years.
 It is far more likely that "Angela's" business is exploiting those who fear Tarot cards and think angel cards are a safe and sinless alternative.